gnunn-gitops/cluster-config/README.md

 In my original version  of this repo I was storing individual ArgoCD applications in the components (then manifests) directory and then patching these as needed to support cluster specific variations.
 This proved to be a lot of a yaml to maintain so with ApplicationSets being available in the gitops-operator I was excited about simplfying things.

 Unfortunately ApplicationSets does not currently support sync waves which I am relying on here to deploy things like sealed-secrets and certificates before everything else.
-However at it's core ApplicationSets is simply a templating pattern and I opted to just replicate this on the client side.
-In each cluster overlay you will see a set of Argo CD applications, i.e. `clusters/home/argocd/apps/base`.
-These are generated using a bash script called `generate-argocd-apps.sh` with the goal to reduce the overhead of managing ArgoCD applications.
+Additionally the templating capability in ApplicationSet is currently not sophisticated enough for my needs.
+However as mentioned at it's core ApplicationSets is simply a templating pattern and I opted to just replicate this with a helm chart.
+In each cluster overlay you will see an Argo CD bootstrap folder (`clusters/<cluster-name>/argocd/bootstrap`) which uses kustomize to output the artifacts from a `helm template`.

-Once ApplicationSets support sync waves I plan on revisiting this.
+Each cluster references the `clusters/default/argocd/bootstrap` to load the base configuration common to all of my clusters, each cluster then defines another iteration of the helm chart that includes things specific to this cluster.